Published on February 6th, 2013 | by Best Mattress Brand1

 |Latex Mattress Company||Type of Latex||Adjustable Layers||Flame Retardant||Cover||Organic Certifications||Glue||Warranty||Return Policy||Website Usability||Verified Reviews||Starting Price|

-The above chart compares six online latex mattress retailers: Astrabeds, Life Kind, Habitat Furnishings, Plush Beds, Sleep EZ, and Flow Beds.
+The above chart compares five online latex mattress retailers: Astrabeds, Life Kind, Habitat Furnishings, Sleep EZ, and Flow Beds.
 We considered the retailers based on key factors including latex type, cover, flame retardants, warranty, and more.
 Based on our comparison, we recommend Astrabeds.com for all natural latex mattresses.
-This is based on several factors, including the use of all-natural talalay latex, all-latex mattresses, a variety of comfort options, organic cotton covers, wool barrier, and the affordable price.
+This is based on several factors, including the use of all-natural, certified organic latex, all-latex mattress constructions, a variety of comfort options, organic cotton covers, natural wool barrier, and the relatively affordable price.
 Astrabeds also features 3rd party verified reviews (from PowerReviews) which means all reviews are from real customers.
-With average reviews between 4.7-5 stars out of 5, each of their latex mattress options receives high marks from owners.
+With average reviews around 4.7 stars out of 5, each of their latex mattress options receives high marks from owners.